Portrait

 Mission 21 is a global community of partner churches and partner organizations in Africa, Asia, Europe and Latin America.
 For over 200 years, we have been working together on the basis of Christian faith for a life in dignity for all people.
 In doing so, we align our work with the UN's Sustainable Development Goals ("Agenda 2030").
 In particular, we are guided by the SDG 16+ goal of building peaceful, just and inclusive societies.

-Mission 21 is supported by people like you, by the Swiss Protestant Reformed Church (EKS) and by the Swiss Agency for Development and Cooperation (SDC).
-Mission 21 is recognized as a non-profit organization and certified by ZEWO and EduQua.
+Mission 21 is supported by the Swiss Protestant Reformed Church (EKS), foundations and political bodies, private donors and the Swiss Agency for Development and Cooperation (SDC).
+Mission 21 is recognized as a non-profit organization and is certified by ZEWO and EduQua.

 Our offer is open to all people, regardless of religion, origin or gender.

-Our understanding of mission is based on the belief that all people are different, but created with equal worth and dignity.
-Therefore, regardless of ethnicity, gender, religion or geographic origin, they should be able to share equally in what the Bible calls "life in abundance for all" (John 10:10).
-We build our work on this conviction: in the fields of action International learning community and International development cooperation.
+Our understanding of mission is based on the belief that all people are created differently, but with equal value and dignity.
+Therefore, all people should have the same opportunity to live together in peace and justice, regardless of their ethnicity, gender, religion or geographical origin.
+We work towards this in respectful dialog with people of different religions and world views and are committed to the following fields of action International learning community and International development cooperation.

 Frequently asked questions